 Make Attractive Rich Cards to Increase Your Clickthrough

-Rich cards look like they’re going to be an effective new way to get users to click to your site.
-They show right at the top of the page, which is always a good thing.
+Rich cards will be a compelling new way for users to click on your site.
+They show right at the top of the page, which is always good.

 Users are becoming increasingly reliant on visuals.
 Just like how you want images peppered throughout a blog or webpage, we’re seeing a move away from text for more picture-oriented search results.

 Want to use rich cards to get more clickthrough?
-Take these following steps:
+Take the following steps:

 Use your best images.
-With the focus on images over text, make sure your pictures really pop.
-Whether that means breaking out a real camera instead of your smartphone or hiring a professional photographer to get the lighting just right, you need high quality images to draw people in.
+With the focus on images over text, make sure your pictures pop.
+Whether that means breaking out a real camera instead of your smartphone or hiring a professional photographer to get the lighting right, you need high-quality images to draw people in.

 Follow the E-A-T principle.
-Just because Google rich cards have a high focus on images, doesn’t mean you can’t go lax on your content.
-Google is still going to show the most expert, authoritative, and trustworthy sources from the pool of candidates—the “deck,” if you will.
-So if your recipe or movie review site, or other site since others will surely follow, uses great information, you’ll have a higher chance of being picked for the Google rich cards section—the “hand.”
+Just because Google rich cards have a high focus on images doesn’t mean you can’t go lax on your content.
+Google will still show the most expert, authoritative, and trustworthy sources from the pool of candidates—the “deck,” if you will.
+So if your recipe or movie review site, or other site since others will surely follow, uses excellent information, you’ll have a higher chance of being picked for the Google rich cards section—the “hand.”
 (See what we did there?)

 Make your markup perfect.
-We can’t stress this enough—you need to make sure your schema markup data is perfect.
-All the right fields need to be filled out, which can lead to your getting a rich card generated.
-You also have to keep an eye out for errors in the Google rich cards report, which you can find in Google Search Console.
+We can’t stress this enough—you must ensure your schema markup data is perfect.
+All the proper fields need to be filled out, which can lead to your getting a rich card generated.
+You also have to watch for errors in the Google Rich Cards report, which you can find in Google Search Console.